-These are the products for Amazon Alexa that you can buy
+These are the best devices for Amazon Alexa that you can buy

 Cons:

-The Motorola One Action offers easy Alexa access, a great display, and an impressive camera package at a competitive price.
+- Ergonomics are not as good as Xbox or other console controllers

-Best Smart Light with Amazon Alexa: LIFX Color Bulb
+Best smart light with Amazon Alexa: Philips Hue A21, 1,600 Lumen Bulb

 One of the first products most people get when setting up a smart home is a smart light.
-These are often affordable, easy to assemble (simply screw in a bulb), and have an immediate and obvious impact.
-There are tons of options available when considering a smart lighting solution, but one of our favorites is the Color Bulb series from LIFX.
+These are often affordable, easy to assemble (simply screw in a bulb), and have an immediate and noticeable impact.
+There are tons of options available when considering a smart lighting solution, but we think one of the best Alexa-controlled light bulbs is the Philips Hue A21 1,600 Lumen bulb.

-These LIFX bulbs have an interesting design (something that sounds funny to say about a light bulb), with a flattened out exposed portion that showcases the 16 million color options available to you.
-The bulbs connect directly to Wi-Fi without requiring a hub and thus are extremely easy to pair with Alexa.

-We recommend picking up several of these for different rooms and creating lighting groups and smart lighting routines in the Alexa app.
-You can even connect them to the Alexa Guard routine to have your lights turn on or off automatically when you tell Alexa that you are leaving the house.
+These smart light bulbs are compatible with the entire range of Philips Hue products and can be controlled by Alexa so long as you set them up with a Hue bridge hub.
+The best Alexa routines include a good collection of smart lights, so we recommend picking up several of these for different rooms and creating lighting groups and smart lighting routines with the Alexa app.
+You can even set up Alexa Guard routines to have your lights turn on or off automatically when you tell Alexa that you are leaving the house.

-Keep in mind that these bulbs may be a little heavy for smaller lamps, and they tend to get a bit warmer than normal lightbulbs.
-We've also found that the setup process in the LIFX app can be a bit tedious.
-However, once you have these bulbs set up and in place in your home, we now you're going to enjoy using them!
+These bulbs bring the Hue lighting experience to your Alexa home for a reasonable price, but they do only operate in shades of white.
+If you want more color in your setup, you'll want to check out some of the other best Philips Hue lights.

 Pros:

-- More affordable than Philips Hue
+- Affordable entry into Philips Hue ecosystem

 Cons:

-The LIFX Color bulbs are a great addition.
-With over 16 million color combinations, you can set a scene for any mood.

-Best Amazon Alexa Home Security Camera: Ring Stick Up Cam
+Best Amazon Alexa home security camera: Ring Stick Up Cam

-Even before Amazon purchased Ring several years ago, the Ring video doorbells, cameras, and lights worked well with Alexa.
+Before Amazon purchased Ring several years ago, the Ring video doorbells, cameras, and lights worked well with Alexa.
 Now that the company is a legitimate part of the Amazon ecosystem, the integration is better than ever.
 If you're looking to pick up a smart camera (or multiple cameras) to protect and monitor your property, you can't go wrong with the Ring Stick Up Cam.

-The Stick Up Cam was updated in late 2019 and has several configurations to choose from.
+The Stick Up Cam was updated in late 2019 and had several configurations to choose from.
 You can get a wired or battery-powered version, and whichever option you pick can be converted to the other after the fact.
-The Cam can be used indoors or outdoors and is easy to install either way.
+The cam can be used indoors or outdoors and is easy to install either way.
 It's also available in two colors: a standard white and a striking black.

-Most home security cameras offer a subscription plan to access and store video recordings, and with Ring this is no different.
+Most home security cameras offer a subscription plan to access and store video recordings, and with Ring, this is no different.
 While being one of the more reasonably-priced plans in the home security market, it is still an additional expense that you'll need to consider.
 Also, if all you want is an indoor camera, Ring offers a version that only works inside, but that is almost half the price of the Stick Up Cam.
-Whichever version you go with, you can easily ask Alexa to show you your camera feed on your Echo Show, Fire tablet, or Fire TV device, so that you'll always be connected to your smart home.
+Whichever version you go with, you can easily ask Alexa to show you your camera feed on your Echo Show, Fire Tablet, or Fire TV device so that you'll always be connected to your smart home.

 Pros: